Operation CALUMET

 The MFO mission is to:

-About 1200 troops from 12 nations serve.
-They patrol the zone closest to the Egyptian-Israeli border.
+About 1170 troops from 15 nations serve in the MFO.
+They patrol the zones closest to the Egyptian-Israeli border.
 There are also civilian observers.

 Past deployments

-Canada has been a part of the MFO since June 28, 1985.
-At that time it agreed to take over the duties of a helicopter unit from Australia and New Zealand.
+Canada has been a part of the MFO since June 28, 1985, when it agreed to provide a helicopter unit to the MFO.
 Canada’s first MFO group was formed in September 1985.
 It was made up of 140 Royal Canadian Air Force members and nine CH-135 Twin Huey tactical helicopters.
-They were sent from 10 Tactical Air Group at Canadian Forces Base St-Hubert, Quebec.
 They established the Canadian Rotary Wing Aviation Unit (RWAU) at El Gorah on March 31, 1986.

-The Canadian RWAU handled helicopter operations.
-It supported observer inspections and verifications.
+The Canadian RWAU supported observer inspections and verifications.
 It also supported MFO infantry battalions.
 Other tasks included medical evacuations and unit training.
 The RWAU also ran the MFO’s air traffic control system.

 External Links